Chapter 1 : He Nearly Killed the Cat

 “C’mon, kiddo, you know what people will say about you if you go your whole life only knowing that one word.”

 “Jealous?” said a voice from the front entranceway.
-James lifted his eyes from the dark-haired baby on his lap to gaze at the redheaded vision that had appeared in the doorway of the sitting room.
+James lifted his eyes from the dark-haired baby on his lap to gaze at the redhead who had appeared in the doorway, holding today's post.